A Miscellany of Information

 Are there still red squirrels in the National Botanic Gardens, Glasnevin?

 Until recently we often had red squirrels feeding on the ground, especially around Pine Hill.
-Over the past twelve months however, none have been seen.
+Since 2005, however, they have not been seen.
 Red squirrels are displaced by the introduced grey squirrels, which are able to eat unripe nuts, thus outcompeting the red squirrels by eating most of the food resources before they are palatable to the reds.
-The red squirrels have survived in the gardens until recently because they have the advantage when there are copious pine cones available – a food resource that the grey squirrels will only tackle when hard pressed.
-If you do happen to spot a red squirrel please notify the Visitor Centre, as we are anxious to know if they are still present.
-Although the grey squirrels are delightful to watch, please remember that they are wild animals – not pets.
-They can bite and scratch.
+The spread of pine martens across the country is often a forerunner of red squirrels successfully making a comeback so they may return from the populations on Howth Head and Killiney Hill.
+Although the grey squirrels are delightful to watch, please remember that they are wild animals – not pets, ttey can bite and scratch.

 Can I take photographs of the plants in the Gardens?
 Can I film in the Gardens?

-All filming and photography at the Gardens (other than personal photography or filming with hand-held camera) is by permit only.
-The taking of photographs in the Gardens for commercial purposes requires written permission.
+You are welcome to take photographs for your own use.
+All filming and photography at the Gardens for commercial purposes, however, is by permit only.
 Details of any requests for filming or photography should be addressed to the Director in advance.